Superbelko/ohmygentool/README.md

 * This list may grow over time
 * Does not makes coffee

-[1] - *It operates on AST level, which is done AFTER preprocessing stage, there might be some ways of doing preprocessor stage as well, however I haven't even attempted this yet.*
+[1] - *It operates on AST level, which is done AFTER preprocessing stage, and it seems there is no way to modify such stuff without writting temp copy and mix these two passes.*

 ### **Note:**
 This tool is just a personal script for automating my daily binding making process.
 It may contain bugs, vulnerabilities, security holes, or holes.
 Use of this software may cause cancer *(whatever this means)*, and/or your hamster's death, if you does not have a hamster it will summon one from another dimension and then kill it.